 5. Implement a just-in-time approach

-Provide users with just-in-time, granular access to sensitive data only when they need it to perform specific tasks.
-If you keep aware of always-on privileges as much as possible, you’ll minimize the chance of privilege creep and privilege abuse.
+Provide users with granular, just-in-time access to sensitive data only when they need it to perform specific tasks.
+Eliminating standing privileges wherever possible will minimize the chance of privilege creep and abuse.

 Replace hardcoded credentials with one-time-use (or disposable) credentials.
-For example, you can provide users with one-time passwords until an activity is completed.
+One way to do this is to provide users with one-time passwords until an activity is completed.

 6. Use multi-factor authentication

-Employ technologies like multi-factor authentication (MFA) to reduce the risk of unauthorized access and protect your sensitive resources.
-By implementing two or more factors of authentication, you can make sure privileged users are who they claim to be.
+Leverage technologies like multi-factor authentication (MFA) to reduce the risk of unauthorized access and protect your sensitive assets.
+By implementing two or more authentication factors, you can make sure privileged users are who they claim to be.

-Multi-factor authentication is one of the key elements in a zero trust model where users are not automatically trusted even if they are inside the corporate network.
-MFA ensures that even if a user’s password is compromised, an additional layer of verification makes it far more challenging for malicious actors to gain entry.
+Multi-factor authentication is a key element in zero-trust models.
+MFA ensures that even if a user’s password is compromised, requiring an additional layer of verification makes it far more challenging for malicious actors to gain entry.

 7. Keep track of privileged accounts

-Since privileged accounts pose an enhanced risk to your sensitive assets, it’s critical to track how privileged users handle your data and what they do within your corporate network.
-When you monitor the actions of privileged users, it’s much easier to prevent privilege misuse or abuse.
+Since privileged accounts pose an enhanced risk to your sensitive assets, it’s critical to track how privileged users handle your data and what they do within your organization’s network.
+Monitoring the actions of privileged users makes it much easier to prevent privilege misuse or abuse.

 8. Use dedicated tools to ease POLP implementation

-Ideally, you should choose comprehensive software that lets you implement the least privilege principle by enabling access control in addition to tracking and auditing all actions of privileged users.
-It’s important that it allows your administrators to grant elevated access to your employees when they need it.
+Employ a comprehensive software solution that lets you implement the least privilege principle by streamlining access controls in addition to tracking and auditing privileged user actions.
+It’s essential that the solution you choose allows your administrators to automate the process of granting and revoking just-in-time elevated access when an employee needs it for a specific task.

 Leveraging Syteca to implement the principle of least privilege

 Manage access rights of privileged and regular users.
-Privileged access management (PAM) capabilities of Syteca allow you to:
+Syteca’s privileged access management (PAM) capabilities allow you to:

-• Manually approve access requests for the most critical resources
+- Manually approve or deny requests to access the most critical resources

 Verify user identities.
 Leverage Syteca’s two-factor authentication to add another layer of verification by combining user credentials with a time-based passcode sent to the user’s personal mobile device.